NCAR/HPC-Docs/docs/allocations/university-allocations/University+allocations.md

 ## Exploratory Allocations

-**Exploratory requests can be submitted at any time and decisions are typically made within a few days. **
+!!! info "Exploratory requests can be submitted at any time and decisions are typically made within a few days."

 *Resources for unsponsored graduate students, postdocs, and new faculty*